WilliamBork33/liri-node-app/README.md

 ### Before You Begin

+1. Clone the repository.

-1. Navigate to the root of your project and run `npm init -y` this will initialize a `package.json`.
+2. Navigate to root folder and run `npm init` to initialize a package.json.

-2. To retrieve the data that will power this app, you'll need to send requests to the Twitter, Spotify and OMDB APIs.
-Install these Node packages.
+3. To retrieve the data that will power this app, you'll need to send requests to the Twitter, Spotify and OMDB APIs.
+Install these Node packages:

     * [Twitter](https://www.npmjs.com/package/twitter)